- Contact Information

 - Served more than 462,000 women survivors of war.

 - Facilitated the translation and exchange of thousands of letters of support between sponsors and sponsored women.

-- Enrolled and graduated more than 93,000 women in the organization's Renewing Life Skills for Women (ReneWLS leadership and rights awareness education training program.
+- Enrolled more than 366,000 women in the organization's 12-month core training program.

 - Helped thousands of women secure employment and establish their own income-generating businesses.

-- Distributed more than $78.8 million in direct aid and microcedit loans, maintaining a 99% repayment rate on all loans.
+- Distributed more than $120 million in direct aid and microcredit loans, maintaining a 99% repayment rate on all loans.